naikvenu/oci-autonomous-adg/README.md

 Go to OCI console and perform a failover.
 `` OCI-Console -> Standby db (ap-hyderabad-1) -> switchover``

 **Note: ** Wait till the switchover completes fully and there are no 'role change in progress' status on either side.
+You can also use the CLI command but for better experience i suggest the console.

 # MuShop Setup (DR):

-**Note** you must have changed your OKE cluster to DR. If you dont have a DR OKE cluster then refer to the pre-requisites section.
+**Note** you must have changed your OKE cluster to DR. If you dont have a DR OKE cluster then refer to the pre-requisites section and create a OKE cluster at the DR region.

 ## The DR region would be ap-hyderabad-1: